autocrossblog/autocrossblog.github.io/_posts/2024-07-09-2024-1975-triumph-alternator.md

 I seriously considered taking the new alternator to Autozone to test it out BEFORE I did anything to it, but went ahead and began the process of clocking it.
 This time however, things went differently.
 When I pulled it apart I immediately noticed two pieces down inside that stuck out and ultimately blocked the shaft of the alternator from being reinserted.
 They looked awfully familiar, just like the broken piece of randomness I found after clocking the other new alternator.
 What I figured out was that I had apparently broken those bits off in the first new alternator, though I only found one piece, not two from that one.

-{% picture 2024/July/TR6Alternator/TR6Alternator-7.jpg --alt Picture of voltage regulator brushes, not from a Triumph alternator, just a screengrab from a YouTube video  %}
+{% picture 2024/July/TR6Alternator/TR6Alternator-7.jpg title="Picture of voltage regulator brushes, not from a Triumph alternator, just a screengrab from a YouTube video" --alt Picture of voltage regulator brushes, not from a Triumph alternator, just a screengrab from a YouTube video  %}

 Anyways, this time around I made sure not to break those off, I think they are brushes, they ultimately are part of the voltage regulator and press up against part of the copper shaft when the alternator is spinning.
 I ended up having to take the voltage regulator off the back of the case, tie a string around those two spring loaded brushes to push them back into their position and hold them in place.
 I then reinserted the voltage regulator, finished clocking the body and then cut/removed the string.
 This allowed the brushes so go back in place.